 Applications: Low Slope or Steep Slope

 A low-slope roof is one whose slope is less than 3:12.
-There are several benefits of a low slope roof.
-They have simpler geometry that is often much less expensive to construct and low slope roofs require fewer materials than a steep slope, which reduce material costs.
+Low slope roofs have several benefits.
+They have simpler geometry that is often much less expensive to construct and low slope metal roofs require fewer materials than a steep slope, which reduce material costs.
+Metal roofing panels are excellent solutions for roofs with low slopes.
 Commercial roofs are typically low slope (less than a 3:12 slope), and larger than residential roofs.
-This is due to low slope roofs being a bit easier to build on large structures.
+This is due to low slope metal roofs being a bit easier to build on large structures.

 A steep slope roof is one whose slope is greater than 3:12.
 Steeper slopes are ideal for areas that have higher snow loads and will also prevent the possibility of ponding water on the roof.
 When it comes to residential construction, your roof is a visible part of the structure.
 Choosing a metal roof for residential construction involves choosing a panel profile that will be aesthetically pleasing.